adaltas/node-nikita/src/docker/checksum.coffee.md

 ## Options

 * `boot2docker` (boolean)
   Whether to use boot2docker or not, default to false.
 * `cwd` (string)
   change the working directory for the build.
 * `image` (string)
   Name of the image, required.
 * `repository` (string)
   Alias of image.
 * `machine` (string)
   Name of the docker-machine, required if using docker-machine.
 * `tag` (string)
   Tag of the image, default to latest.

 ## Callback parameters

 * `err`
   Error object if any.
 * `status`
   True if command was executed.
 * `checksum`
   Image cheksum if it exist, false otherwise.

 ## Source Code

     module.exports = (options, callback) ->
       options.log message: "Entering Docker checksum", level: 'DEBUG', module: 'nikita/lib/docker/checksum'
-      # Validate parameters and __Mandatory__ conditions
+      # Validation
       options.docker ?= {}
       options[k] ?= v for k, v of options.docker
       options.image ?= options.repository